TrashPandaCode/reports/ia-final/contributions/markus.typ

   Eventhough those two work packages would take a lot of time, I and the rest of the game development team were not able to start with this part right away as it was reliant on other parts of the project to be done first.
 This led to me trying to fill the time with other tasks but also caused me being a little lost in the beginning.
 This and also the overall communication in the team made me struggle from time to time.

-  //missing support in the game development team at the beginning of that work package

   In the following sections especially the @markus_dev_phase I'll focus more on the progress and the work I put into the project.
 This includes challenges I faced and also learnings I made during the project.

   === Time Tracking Methodology <markus_time_methodology>